shinjuku-mokumoku/shinjuku-mokumoku/README.md

 ## TODO

-- [ ] Run deploy when the PR has file changes in functions dir
-- [ ] Generate connpass event with headlesschrome on weekly by circleci
-- [ ] Replace git operation from systemcall to GitHub api
+- [ ] Replace creating pull-reqeust operation from systemcall to GitHub api
 - [ ] Use gith hub oauth token insted of personal access token to create github api

 ## Getting Started for slash commands